Meet the team

 In 2011 Healthy Babies UK CIC (Community Interest Company) was created to streamline the self-employed work Liz and her colleagues had been undertaking and Healthy Babies become a Training Centre with the Open College Network.
 A number of courses, including those for Peer Support and Breastfeeding Leads were written and accredited.

 In 2013 Healthy Babies UK CIC moved into The Old Forge in Barrington Street, Tiverton and there began setting up support groups, training courses, one to one clinics as well as group sessions for antenatal, baby massage and yoga and holistic therapies.
-Then six years ago the depot donor milk bank was launched and now provides much needed breast milk to neonatal units in the south-west of the country.
+In 2017 the depot donor milk bank was launched and now provides much needed breast milk to neonatal units in the south-west of the country.

 Also in 2013 Liz undertook further training in ‘oral assessments’ and ‘tongue tie division’ and set up the Acute Frenotomy service for Somerset.
 Since then she has trained infant feeding teams with theory days for oral assessments and practical training sessions for dividing frenulums.